Ubikitina/Ubikitina/README.md

 - 😄 Hi, I'm Maialen (@Ubikitina)
 - 👀 I'm interested in Big Data, Artificial Intelligence, Machine Learning and Data Science
 - 🌱 I’m currently learning Python, AWS and Semantic Web
-- 💞️ I’m looking to collaborate on any Python bot project
+- 💞️ I’m looking to collaborate on any Python project

 I hope the content I share on this page is useful to you.✨